Resident physician interactions with the EHR are plentiful.

 “Don’t expect to be proficient in all aspects of your EMR from day one,” said Haidn Foster, MD, an AMA member and internal medicine resident at Penn State Health.

-“Trust in the process,” Foster said.
+“Trust in the process,” said Dr. Foster, who is chair of the AMA Resident and Fellow Section’s governing council.
 “You’ll quickly learn the essentials of working in your particular EMR; the shortcuts and power user tips will come with experience.”

 The way you interact with the EHR early on is likely to stick with you throughout your entire career.